 Naples, Italy is the birthplace of pizza.
 When tomato was added to flat bread in the late 18th century, pizza, as we know it today, was born.
 If you go to Naples, you will certainly enjoy eating pizza on a cobblestoned street after touring the Amalfi coast and the dusty excavations in Pompeii.
 Then fly out the next day.
 Naples is not an easy city.

 Pizza ranks high as a favorite food all over the world.
 You can order in, carry out, or enjoy at your neighborhood spot.
 However, I don’t eat restaurant pizza anymore, except in Italy, because my husband learned to make perfect pizza dough at home.
-His finesse began with a not-so-subtle suggestion and a friendship of mine.
+His finesse began with a friendship of mine.

 My husband enjoys creative time in the kitchen.
 Not everyday.
 But when people come to our home he will go to finicky recipe extremes.
 I call it performance cooking.
-No one would do this on a daily basis unless highly paid.
 Guests love it.
 Each course is beautifully plated and presented with a detailed description of what goes into whatever is being served.

-His foray into kitchen time began years ago when we lived in Taiwan.
+His foray into kitchen time began when we lived in Taiwan.
 Home dinner parties were an almost every weekend event.
-This, in contrast to meeting up with friends in fluorescent lit, Formica tabled, disposable chopstick, plastic plate only restaurants circa 1990s.
+This, in contrast to meeting up with friends in fluorescent lit, Formica tabled, disposable chopstick, plastic plate restaurants circa 1990s.

-We did that, too, because the food in Taiwan is freshly prepared and delicious.
-It was also a no-nonsense way to get the eating chore done.
+We did that often, as well, because the food in Taiwan is fresh and delicious.
 However, it wasn’t a place for long, conversation filled evenings with good wine and food, heavy china, linen napkins, and candles flickering down the middle of the table.

 One of our family rituals while the children were growing up was to have a formal Sunday night dinner.
 Husband was in charge of menu planning, shopping and meal prep.
 I laid the table with the “fancier” china and flatware.
 Son and daughter were on cleanup and some form of “presentation” as entertainment.
 Those responsibilities worked some of the time.

-My friend, Linda, is a Midwestern born ex-pat who moved to Taipei with her family several years after our arrival.
+My friend, Linda, is a Midwestern ex-pat who moved to Taipei with her family several years after our arrival.
 We became fast friends with husbands and children joining in.
 Linda’s Sunday night family ritual was making homemade pizza.
 Her youngest daughter liked to participate by carefully rolling out the dough, just so.
-Her two teenagers would occasionally help with preparation, but often just showed up for the eating part.
+Her two teenagers showed up for the eating part.

-When she made pizza for entertaining, I latched right onto my favorite Linda-version.
+When she made pizza for guests, I discovered my favorite Linda-topping-recipe.
 It was always this: the thinnest crust, basil pesto sauce, toasted pine nuts, sliced garlic and fresh chili peppers with grated Parmesan cheese over the top.

 Along the way, a quirky tweak was added to her recipe because of an Italian chef named Max, who found himself temporarily employed in a Taipei restaurant.
 He left Barbados for one year while the hotel where he worked was being renovated.
 What he loved about the Caribbean was the warm, turquoise colored water and beautiful beaches.
-Max found Taiwan on a world map and saw it was an island, too.
-He thought he could happily work and still be near sand and water.
-The sand and water part didn’t work out.
-Not much beach in Taipei.
+Max found Taiwan on a map and saw it was an island, too.
+He thought he could happily cook and still be near sand and water.
+That didn’t exactly work out.
+Not much white sand and blue water in Taipei.

-After an evening of cooking, Max enjoyed chatting up lingering late night restaurant customers.
+Max enjoyed chatting up lingering late night restaurant customers after the kitchen closed.
 When Linda mentioned she often made pizza from scratch at home, he told her the secret for the “best pizza dough”.
 It was a tip from his Italian mama.

 Before Linda left Taiwan, I wrote down her dough recipe with Max’s tweak.
 I’m the basic kind of cook rather than the finicky kind, so it was filed away and several years went by.
 Children left home.
 A new job with new geography moved us out of Asia.

-With only two at the table, formal Sunday dinner faded away.
+With only two at the table, formal Sunday dinners faded away.
 We ate out more often because it was Europe!
 Germany!
 Restaurant atmosphere was charming.
 And the food didn’t disappoint.